Remove pages from a PDF without losing quality

 Can I remove pages from a protected PDF?

 Not until it’s unlocked.
 Use Unlock PDF first (only if you have permission).
+Permission still matters, and the next step of the workflow should justify creating a less restricted copy.

 Will removing pages affect quality?

 No. The remaining pages keep their original quality; the tool just rebuilds the PDF without the selected pages.
+The safest check is to compare a few representative pages, especially small text, tables, signatures, or scans.